ebu/radiodns-manager/docs/Radiodns_manual_deployment.md

 You also need certbot with route53 plugin installed in order to use the HTTPS features.

 ## RadioDns Manager Configuration
-For your convenience a `.env.example` containing the various configurations for the docker images has been provided.
+For your convenience a `.env.standalone.example` containing the various configurations for the docker images has been provided.
-You must copy it or rename it to `.env` (`cp .env.example .env`).
-The project wont be able to work if the file named `.env` is missing.
+You must copy it or rename it to `.env` (`cp .env.standalone.example .env`).
+The project wont be able to work if the file named
+`.env` is missing.

 You must edit the `.env` and fill the fields that have as value <CHANGE_ME>.